the-teachingRSE-project/competencies/competencies.md

 as this also requires knowledge about particular laws or regulatory frameworks concerning data protection, like the GDPR within the EU [@GDPR].
 Another area are legal aspects of cybersecurity and export control in science and research (see [@ExportControl] for Germany).
-Legal-RSEs focus on facilitating the achievement of technically feasible solutions while adhering to regulatory mandates.
+Legal-RSEs focus on facilitating the achievement of technically feasible solutions, while adhering to regulatory mandates.
 They are able to communicate and collaborate with lawyers.

 <!--